timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 22-SEA GRANT COLLEGES AND MARINE SCIENCE DEVELOPMENT/SUBCHAPTER II-NATIONAL SEA GRANT COLLEGE PROGRAM.md

   * (D) enter into contracts, cooperative agreements, and other transactions without regard to section 6101 of title 41;

-  * (E) notwithstanding section 1342 of title 31, accept donations and voluntary and uncompensated services;
+  * (E) accept donations of money and, notwithstanding section 1342 of title 31, of voluntary and uncompensated services;

   * (F) accept funds from other Federal departments and agencies, including agencies within the Administration, to pay for and add to grants made and contracts entered into by the Secretary; and